GET ME INTO BASEBALL, DAD!

 Pitches aren’t like that.
 They often move in strange ways to fool the batter.
 Without an agreed-upon pitch, they’d fool the catcher as well.

 The pitcher took the sign and stared at the batter ferociously.
 I paused the video again.

 DAD: Pitchers aren’t ordinary throwers.
 They work the edges of a small target, a matter of inches in or out.
 To do that consistently takes extraordinary concentration and attention to detail.

 I can’t, so we watch a cricket bowler on YouTube.

-He coils his body.
-His center of gravity stays over his back hip until the last moment, when the weight-shift forward leads to a rapid uncoiling.
+First, the pitcher coils his body, creating tension.
+His center of gravity stays over his back hip until the last moment, when the weight-shift forward leads a rapid uncoiling.
 As a student of mechanics you’ll know why he extends his arm.

 DAD: His arm is a third-class lever.

 DAD: Meanwhile his grip on the ball and his wrist motion, or lack of it, influence the ball’s spin, adding whatever curve or “break” the pitch calls for.